 Why do merchants need to keep track of their chargebacks?

-There are various ways that chargebacks can risk the financial and reputational state of a business.
-In effect, merchants incur several fees when disputes happen, including fees set by the card schemes, the chargeback management fees that acquirers impose and other administrative fees.
+Chargebacks can have both financial and reputational implications for businesses.
+Merchants incur several fees when disputes happen, including fees set by the card schemes, the chargeback management fees that acquirers impose and other administrative fees.

 Moreover, the business can be fined if chargebacks occur too often and exceed their agreed-upon chargeback threshold per month over a long period.
 Even more so, the acquiring bank may decide to terminate a merchant account and bar a business from accepting card payments when its chargeback ratio is consistently high.